mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *do the thing you fear most and the death of fear is certain.*
+> *edison failed 10, 000 times before he made the electric light. do not be discouraged if you fail a few times.*

 </div>
 <!-- quote-end -->